 Ocular rosacea (roe-ZAY-she-uh) is inflammation of the eye that occurs as a result of rosacea, a chronic, inflammatory condition that affects the skin on your face, nose and forehead.
 Many people with skin rosacea develop ocular rosacea, usually in combination with skin symptoms, but occasionally ocular rosacea occurs by itself.

-Estimates indicate that as many as 50 percent of people with skin rosacea have ocular rosacea symptoms.
 Signs and symptoms of ocular rosacea can precede skin symptoms, develop at the same time, develop later or occur on their own.
 Signs and symptoms of ocular rosacea may include:

 When to see a doctor